 This is not true.
 In fact, prescription eye glasses can prevent further damage to the eyes.
 Depending on your prescription, an eye care professional will probably fit you in either single vision or progressive lenses.
 The single vision lens is designed to optimize your vision at one distance only: near for reading or work at the computer; or far for distance (watching a movie or driving).
 Many eye care professionals are now fitting computer users with a progressive lens that has a wide intermediate zone, which optimizes computer work.
 This lens also allows the wearer to read printed material while working at the computer and see a limited distance (10 to 13 feet).
 It is true that your eyes will get worse if you continue to stress the eye muscles and do not wear prescription eye glasses.

-The Eye Foundation has a specialised “COMPUTER VISION CLINIC”, the first of its kind found in this part of the country specifically dedicated to the care of Computer Vision professionals.
-A customized thorough examination of each Computer user in carried out and his / her problem indentified and advice is given.
-If necessary specific eye wear for the individual is also prescribed.
-Advice is also given on the ergonomics, seating, positioning of the Computer, key board and general lighting.
-Our endeavor is to make Computer use a pleasure for our patients.
+The Eye Foundation has a specialized “COMPUTER VISION CLINIC” for dry eyes treatment, the first of its kind found in this part of the country specifically dedicated to the care of Computer Vision professionals.
+A customized thorough examination of each Computer user is carried out and his / her problem identified and advice is given.
+If necessary specific eyewear for the individual is also prescribed.
+Advice is also given on the ergonomics, seating, positioning of the Computer, keyboard, and general lighting.
+Our endeavor is to make computers a pleasure for our patients.
 At our Computer vision Clinic, we offer a customized thorough examination of each computer user and his or her problem is first identified.
-Advice is given on the ergonomics, seating, positioning of the computer, keyboard and general lighting.
-Necessary specific eyewear is also prescribed.
+Advice is given on the ergonomics, seating, positioning of the computer, keyboard, and general lighting.
+Our Dry Eyes treatment is offered at an affordable cost and we prescribe necessary specific eyewear to the individuals.